ibbles/LearningUnrealEngine/Niagara.md

 Particle.NormalizedAge * 100 + Engine.Owner.Velocity
 ```

+We can sample a vector field using the Sample Vector Field module.
+Must also have an Apply Vector Field module.
+The vector field can apply either a force or a velocity.

 Particles can be rendered as sprites, lights, meshes, ribbons.
 It is possible to have multiple renderers in the same stack, e.g. rendering particles with both sprites and meshes.
 The rendering modules contains a section name Bindings.